Fendi and Del Core lead Milan fashion comeback | ExBulletin

 The collection projected an otherworldly aura, with models making their entrance through a cloudy haze against an azure background, then continuing along a mirrored runway that the designer said was meant to suggest a skyscraper. reclining.

-He’s about the explosion of nature, color, very exotic, Del Core said of his eponymous brand’s second collection.
+“It’s about the explosion of nature, of color, very exotic,” Del Core said of his eponymous brand’s second collection.
 For him, the models are nymphs emerging from the water with wet skin.
-They projected serenity.
+They project serenity.

 The sheer, off-the-shoulder cocktail mini dresses had delicate pleated details that gave subtle movement, worn with pale pink thigh-high boots.
 A longer version featured layers of diagonal ruffles, some left unfinished and trailing behind, worn with chunky flesh-colored ankle boots with sculptural heels.
 The satin pants were worn with a modernist bustier.